scruffmcgruff0/CSS_Playing_Cards/README.md

 # HTML CSS JavaScript Projects

 Welcome!
-This repository contains various HTML, CSS, and JavaScript projects I've built to practice and improve my front-end web development skills.
+This repository contains various HTML, CSS, and JavaScript projects I have created to improve my front-end web dev skills.
 Feel free to explore, learn from the code, or use these as inspiration for your own projects!

 # Screenshots
 ![Screenshot 2025-04-30 at 12-49-41 ](https://github.com/user-attachments/assets/e55e3d62-8f3e-4464-b599-e73c9d4e1e71)